lweine01/weather-dashboard/README.md

 ## Usage
-Used to find forecast by city.
+Used to find weather forecast by city.

 ## Language
 HTML, CSS, and Javascript